Jinsung-L/install-macos-high-sierra/README.md

 The download should've done in a second and the checksum must match with the original.

-## Configure your iptime
+## Configure your router *(DNS)*
-Now you have to make your macbook connect to your DNS server.
+Now you have to make your MacBook connect to your DNS server.
 Since it's impossible to modify `/etc/hosts` or `/etc/resolv.config` in Recovery Mode, you'll have to find a way to configure your router.
 Change the DNS Server Setting of your router to use your DNS Server's IP address.
 You'll easily find a way to do this by searching from google.

 ## Retry installation in Recovery Mode